stevenstuartm/guides/dsa-guides/table-of-contents.md

 ## How to Use This Guide

-**For Learning:** Start with Foundation Concepts, then move through Linear → Non-Linear → Graph structures.
-Learn algorithms after understanding the data structures they operate on.
+**For Beginners:** Start with Big O Basics and Tree/Graph Fundamentals.
+These provide gentle introductions with real-world analogies.

-**For Interview Prep:** Focus on Decision Guide first, then drill specific algorithms based on common interview patterns.
+**For Interview Prep:** Focus on Decision Guide first, then drill Algorithm Design Paradigms and basic data structures.

+**For Advanced Learning:** After mastering basics, explore Advanced Trees, Advanced Graph Algorithms, and Advanced Complexity Analysis.

 **For Quick Reference:** Use the Complexity Cheat Sheet and Decision Guide for rapid lookup during problem-solving.

+**Learning Progression:** Foundation Concepts → Linear Structures → Basic Non-Linear → Advanced Structures → Algorithms → Reference Materials

-**Language Coverage:** Each file contains C# implementations with practical "when to use" guidance and modern .NET best practices.
+**Language Coverage:** All examples use C# with modern .NET best practices, practical "when to use" guidance, and real-world applications.